2025-spring-rcc-puhp-cis-csc-11/libp-deploy/FUNCTIONS.md

 Returns: a 64-bit integer if the string was valid, or the special number ```0x8000000000000000``` if the string was invalid.

+### libPuhfessorP_parseFloat64

+The ```libPuhfessorP_parseFloat64``` function converts a string to a 64-bit IEEE 754 floating point number.

+Arguments:

+1. A pointer to the string's first character

+Returns: A 64-bit IEEE 754 floating point number if the string was valid, or just a ```0``` if the string was invalid.

 ### libPuhfessorP_signedInteger64ToString

 The ```libPuhfessorP_signedInteger64ToString``` function will convert a signed 64-bit integer to a string.